 Let’s get one thing straight: Tony Robbins’s Wikipedia bio is bound to give you a false impression of his work.
 The first descriptor you’ll find under the self-help icon’s name is “motivational speaker.”

 “I have really never been a motivational speaker,” he says.
 “It is unfortunate some people see me as thus.
 Some people see me in a room of 10,000 jumping around with a lot of energy.
 I believe in energy.
 I believe in passion.
 What I really am is a strategist.”
-He goes on to emphasize the import of strategic planning and pragmatism in producing tangible results.
+He goes on to emphasise the import of strategic planning and pragmatism in producing tangible results.
 “What I do is help people uncover strategies for their body, their minds, their emotions, relationships, finances.
 Motivation is a nice thing,” he beams.
 “It’s like a warm bath.
 You want to take one, but it’s not enough.
 You start running east looking for a sunset, I don’t care how motivated you are, it’s not going to work.
 You need a better strategy.”

 In person, Robbins is brimming with easy charisma and a visceral lust for life.
 His energy is contagious.
 As a strategist, he is world-famous for his signature brand of innovative teaching techniques and learning modalities.
 So much so that his “seminars” are practically a misnomer.
 The Robbins effect is more akin to a rock concert than your average business workshop.
 When asked what makes his teaching style so effective, he hits us with, “Most learning is boring.”
 A notion he credits as somewhat of an epidemic in modern schooling, that may be the thing holding us all back from true greatness.
 “We all went, most of us, to a 20th-century school, and were trained for a 20th-century job.
-The bell rang, you sat in your position, you weren’t supposed to talk to your neighbor.
+The bell rang, you sat in your position, you weren’t supposed to talk to your neighbour.
 You don’t initiate.
 You only do what you’re supposed to do.
 That doesn’t work in the world we’re in today.”

 Back to the topic of what it takes in today’s day and age to truly make it to the top.
 We asked Robbins what he believed to be the single most significant gap standing between mediocrity and greatness.
 His response: hunger.